microsoft/coding-pack-for-python/README.md

 1. Launch Visual Studio Code and start coding!

-This project is intended to be used for educational scenarios, and
-<b> is currently on preview mode</b>.
-If you try it out, please give us your feedback through this [survey](https://aka.ms/coding-pack-for-python-survey)!
+This project is intended to be used for educational scenarios, and is currently in **public preview**.
+If you try it out, please let us know what you think using our [survey](https://aka.ms/coding-pack-for-python-survey)!

 ## What’s installed by the Coding Pack for Python